alexcritschristoph/Qiime16sTutorial/README.md

 QIIME 16s Tutorial - DiRuggiero Lab
 ===================

-This will be a brief tutorial describing the basics of analyzing 16S data in QIIME
+This will be a brief tutorial describing the basics of analyzing 16S data in QIIME.

-[TOC]

 ----------